chrismarquezz/classlink-integration-demo/README.md

 This project is a lightweight, full-stack web application designed to demonstrate a complete, end-to-end integration with the ClassLink ecosystem.

+---

 ## Core Purpose

 The goal is to showcase three key functionalities:

--   **Data Ingestion & Provisioning:** Connect to the ClassLink Roster Server API, fetch user, class, and enrollment data, and provision it into a cloud database.
+- **Data Ingestion & Provisioning:** Connect to the ClassLink Roster Server API, fetch user, class, and enrollment data in batches, and provision it into a cloud database.
--   **SSO Authentication:** Implement Single Sign-On (SSO) using industry-standard protocols like OAuth2 and OIDC, allowing users to sign in with their existing ClassLink credentials.
+- **SSO Authentication:** Implement Single Sign-On (SSO) using OAuth2 and OIDC, allowing users to sign in with their ClassLink credentials through LaunchPad.
 - **User-Facing Application:** A functional web interface that displays roster data in a dashboard format, with different views for different user roles.

+---

 ## Architecture Overview

-This application is built using a modern, **serverless architecture** on Amazon Web Services (AWS).
-This approach is scalable, cost-effective, and minimizes infrastructure management.
-The system is split into two distinct parts: a backend API and a frontend user interface.
+This application is built using a **serverless architecture** on Amazon Web Services (AWS), designed for scalability and minimal infrastructure management.
+The system is split into two parts:

--   **Backend:** A set of cloud functions and services responsible for all data handling and authentication.
+- **Backend:** A set of cloud functions and services for data handling and authentication.
--   **Frontend:** A separate Single-Page Application (SPA) that runs in the user's web browser and communicates with the backend via a secure HTTP API.
+- **Frontend:** A React-based Single Page Application (SPA) that interacts with the backend via secure HTTP APIs.

 ---

 ## Backend Components

-The backend is the data engine of the project.
-It consists of several key AWS components working together:

-### 1. Data Ingestion
+### 1. Data Ingestion Pipeline

 - **Service:** AWS Lambda (`classlink-data-ingestion`)
 - **Runtime:** Python
--   **Function:** This serverless function acts as our primary data-syncing tool.
-It securely retrieves API credentials from **AWS Secrets Manager**, makes authenticated requests to the ClassLink Roster Server API, fetches data, and populates our DynamoDB tables.
+- **Functionality:**
+  - Retrieves ClassLink API credentials from **AWS Secrets Manager**.
+  - Authenticates with ClassLink using `/applications` to obtain a **Bearer token** for a specific application.
+  - Uses this token to fetch **paginated** user, class, and enrollment data from ClassLink's Roster Server API.
+  - Supports **offset-based paging** to ingest data in chunks (e.g., 1000 users at a time).
+  - Inserts the ingested data into **DynamoDB**.

+#### Pagination Example:
+To ingest users in batches:

+`GET /v2/users?limit=1000&offset=0`
+`GET /v2/users?limit=1000&offset=1000`
+`GET /v2/users?limit=1000&offset=2000`

+The `offset` tells the API where to start returning results from.
+For example, `offset=1000` skips the first 1000 users.

+---

 ### 2. Database

 - **Service:** Amazon DynamoDB
--   **Details:** A NoSQL serverless database used to store our roster information.
-It requires zero server management and scales automatically.
-We use **three** main tables:
+- **Tables:**
   - `Users`: Stores student, teacher, and administrator profiles.
-    -   `Classes`: Stores details for each class, such as the class name.
+  - `Classes`: Stores class metadata (e.g., name, teacher).
-    -   `Enrollments`: Stores the relationships between users and classes.
+  - `Enrollments`: Maps users to classes.

+DynamoDB provides a flexible, serverless NoSQL database that scales on demand and integrates easily with Lambda.

+---

 ### 3. Authentication & Secure API

--   **Services:** AWS Cognito, AWS Lambda (`get-user-specific-data`), & Amazon API Gateway
+- **Services:** AWS Cognito, Amazon API Gateway, AWS Lambda (`get-user-data`)
--   **Function:** This is the core of our secure data flow.
-    -   **AWS Cognito** acts as our identity broker.
-It is configured with a User Pool and an OIDC Identity Provider to manage the SSO handshake with ClassLink.
-    -   **API Gateway** provides a secure HTTP endpoint that is protected by a **JWT Authorizer**.
-This authorizer automatically validates the ID Token sent from the frontend, ensuring only authenticated users can access the API.
-    -   When a valid request is received, it triggers the `get-user-specific-data` Lambda function.
-This function uses the user's ID from the validated token to query DynamoDB and return only the data relevant to that specific user.
+- **Functionality:**
+  - **AWS Cognito** handles SSO login via ClassLink using an **OIDC Identity Provider** and a configured **User Pool**.
+  - **API Gateway** acts as the secure interface for frontend-to-backend communication, protected with a **JWT authorizer** using Cognito-issued tokens.
+  - Upon successful authentication, Cognito redirects back to a predefined frontend URL with an authorization code.
+AWS Amplify exchanges this for a token.
+  - Authenticated API calls pass the **JWT** token in headers to API Gateway, which triggers the `get-user-data` Lambda to return personalized data from DynamoDB.

 ---

 ## Frontend Components

-The frontend is the visible part of the application that a user interacts with.

-### 1. Technology
+### 1. Technology Stack

 - **Framework:** React
 - **Build Tool:** Vite
--   **Authentication Library:** AWS Amplify
+- **Auth Library:** AWS Amplify
--   **Description:** We built a modern Single-Page Application using React.
-The AWS Amplify library is used to handle the entire user authentication lifecycle, including redirecting to the ClassLink SSO page, managing user sessions, and retrieving secure tokens for API calls.
+- **Routing:** React Router DOM

+### 2. Key Features

+- Implements **SSO login** by redirecting users to ClassLink LaunchPad.
+- After successful login, users are redirected **back to the app (localhost or hosted domain)** using the Cognito callback URL (e.g., `http://localhost:3000/`).
+- The user's session and tokens are managed automatically by AWS Amplify.
+- Uses secure **authenticated API requests** to retrieve only the current user’s roster data.

 ---

+## API Authentication Flow (SSO)

+1. **User clicks "Sign in with ClassLink"** in the frontend.
+2. Redirected to AWS Cognito hosted UI → OIDC provider → ClassLink LaunchPad.
+3. User authenticates with ClassLink.
+4. On success, user is redirected **back to the frontend** (e.g., `http://localhost:3000`) with an **authorization code**.
+5. AWS Amplify uses the code to retrieve tokens and store them in session.
+6. Authenticated API calls (e.g., `/get-user-data`) use the token in headers.

+---

-## Project Status & Getting Started
+## Getting Started

-### Current Status

-The backend data pipeline, frontend UI, and the end-to-end SSO authentication flow are all complete and functional.

-### Getting Started

-To set up and run this project in your own environment, please follow the instructions in the [**SETUP.md**](./SETUP.md) file.
+To run this project locally or deploy it in your own AWS environment, see [**SETUP.md**](./SETUP.md) for installation, environment variables, and infrastructure configuration instructions.